Living Branches Blog Posts

 New Possibilities in Memory Care – The Silverado Story by Loren Shook and Stephen Winner

 A most interesting account of the development of care around the philosophy that “love is greater than fear” which is Silverado’s belief.
 Highlights are focus on the basics that include the loss of self-esteem, set up the environment to succeed, pets vs dolls, engagement vs activities, memories that unlock the senses, behaviors as unspoken language and choices as positive reinforcement.
 The book gives many stories of how care partners can help residents sustain memories and ways to offer spiritual care by fulfilling last wishes.
-Well worth the read and recommended for all involve in enhancing lives of persons needing memory support.
+Well worth the read and recommended for anyone working to enhance the lives of individuals who need memory support.
 Link to purchase.

 Second Forgetting: Remembering the Power of the Gospel during Alzheimer’s Disease by Benjamin Mast